Spinal Cord Injury and Paralysis Lawyer

 If your spinal cord injury was caused due to another’s negligence, you may be able to pursue a personal injury claim against the responsible individual or company.
 Potential defendants in a spinal cord injury claim include other at fault drivers, property owners, the makers of defective equipment, negligent medical professionals, and more.
 If you have suffered a spinal cord injury that may have potentially been caused by negligence, you should contact our spinal cord injury and paralysis lawyers at Montlick & Associates for a free consultation as to your legal rights as well as what steps are necessary to protect those rights.
 We will review the facts and circumstances of what happened to you to assess whether you have a viable claim.

-If you or a loved one has suffered a spinal cord injury due to negligence, contact the Georgia Spinal Cord Injury and Paralysis Attorneys at Montlick and Associates, Attorneys at Law.
-For over 35 years, our law firm has assisted thousands of injured clients across Georgia.
+If you or a loved one has suffered a spinal cord injury due to negligence, contact the Spinal Cord Injury and Paralysis Attorneys at Montlick and Associates, Attorneys at Law.
+For over 38 years, our law firm has assisted thousands of injured clients injured due to negligence.
 We provide knowledgeable and compassionate representation and strive to achieve the best legal outcome for our clients.
 We offer you a free case review to examine your legal rights and the actions necessary to obtain compensation.

 No matter where you are located, our attorneys are just a phone call away, and we will even come to you.
-Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
-You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.
+Call us Nationwide 24/7 for your Free Case evaluation at 1-800-LAW NEED (1-800-529-6333).
+We also can be reached by dialing #WIN (#949) from your cell phone (with most cell carriers) or by visiting us at Montlick.com and using our using our Free 24-hour live chat service or online free case evaluation form.